 The comprehensive exam meeting is conducted by the Program Committee.
 A majority of the committee members, including the Chair of the examination meeting, must be members of the degree-granting program.
 The student's advisor may not chair the comprehensive examination meeting, but is normally one of the committee members attending.
 The student's Program Committee and the Chair of the comprehensive exam as well as the examination schedule must be approved by the Associate Dean before being submitted to the Graduate School for final approval and filing.
 The Graduate School must be notified on the appropriate forms at least two (2) weeks before the exam.
-These forms are included in the PhD Program Resources found at http://www.ucdenver.edu/academics/colleges/Graduate-School/current/Pages/resources.aspx).
+These forms are included in the PhD Program Resources found at (https://graduateschool.ucdenver.edu/forms-resources/resources).